South Selmon Capacity Project

 However, while living in a flourishing community has many positives, growth brings challenges, one of which is congestion on our roadways.
 For example, the Lee Roy Selmon Expressway has seen an over 80% increase in traffic over the last decade.
 And with hundreds of thousands of new residents expected to move to the Tampa Bay region over the coming years, our mobility challenges will only continue to grow.

-The South Selmon Capacity Project will address current and future congestion challenges, augment roadway safety, and help keep cut-through traffic off Bayshore Boulevard and other neighborhood roads.
+The South Selmon Capacity Project will address current and future congestion challenges, augment roadway safety, and help keep cut-through traffic off Bayshore Boulevard and other neighborhood streets.